GabrielaIwama/starter-hugo-research-group/content/post/_index.md

 <div style="text-align: center;" markdown="1">

 #### 06/2023 </div>
+- Gabriela was awarded a PhD fellowship by the Landesgraduiertenförderung Baden-Württemberg!
-- Paper accepted by PNAS: [Subspace partitioning in human prefrontal cortex resolves cognitive interference.](https://www.pnas.org/doi/10.1073/pnas.2220523120)
+- Jan’s and Gabriela’s Paper is now published in PNAS: [Subspace partitioning in human prefrontal cortex resolves cognitive interference.](https://www.pnas.org/doi/10.1073/pnas.2220523120)
-- Paper accepted by Progress in Neurobiology: [An evolutionary conserved division-of-labor between archicortical and neocortical ripples organizes information transfer during sleep.](https://authors.elsevier.com/a/1hL5b14SFmDDaU)
+- New paper led by Frank van Schalkwijk now published in Progress in Neurobiology:  [An evolutionary conserved division-of-labor between archicortical and neocortical ripples organizes information transfer during sleep.](https://authors.elsevier.com/a/1hL5b14SFmDDaU)
 - Our lab presented our research in the 48th edition of "Psychologie und Gehirn" ([PuG2023](https://pug2023.de/home/)) conference in Tübingen, Germany. **Jan Weber** and **Marit Petzka** organized a symposium about alpha oscillations and sleep spindles!
 <center>{{< figure src="spindles_symposium.jpg" class="center" >}}</center>